| 如果你没有看到这个软件,看到它的介绍,真正试用,真的是很难相信。

 十大胜出理由:

-It's blazingly fast because it only searches the stuff you want
+It's blazingly fast because it only searches the stuff you wantsearched.

 Wait, how does it know what I want?
 A